I WAS THE VOICE IN THE WILDERNESS (Matthew 3, 11; Mark 1; Luke 1, 3, 7; John 1).

 I guess the introduction says it all.
 I was the man, in the desert, preaching repentance and forgiveness of sins.
-I was sent to prepare the way for someone much greater than I was and point Him out as the One that could take away the sins of the world.
+I was sent to prepare the way for someone much greater than I was and point Him out as the “One” that could take away the sins of the world.
 But I did have a name.
-It was John.
+My name is, “John.”
 And since I baptized many sinners, I was also called the, “Baptist.”
 I was also born with the help of an angel.
 My parents were past childbearing and my father was a priest.
 He was performing his sacrificial duty when an angel appeared and told him that he was going to be a father and that this son of his would grow up as a Nazarite (like a recluse) and announce the presence of the Messiah (a man that would save us).
-He was so shocked and in such disbelief that he lost his voice until I was born and he named me John.
+My father was so shocked and in such disbelief that he lost his voice until I was born and he named me, “John.”
 That was what the angel had predicted.